DecETT/DecETT/readme.md

 Welcome to the repository of DecETT, a novel App Fingerprinting (AF) model for encrypted tunnel traffic.

-Since this paper has not yet been accepted, we provide an evaluation demo for interested reviewers to validate this work.
+Since this paper has not yet been accepted, we provide an evaluation demo for interested reviewers to validate this work, including a trained model and part of our dataset.

 ## Requirements
 Python 3.8.16